segmentio/segment-docs/src/unified-profiles/connect-a-workspace.md

 9. Copy your Profile API token to a safe location and click the "I have written down this access token" checkbox, then click **Done**.

 ## Step 2: Connect your data to Unify
-After you've created a Unify space, you must also connect a Salesforce CRM source and a data warehouse to your Unify space to link your customers' data to Unified Profiles.
+After you've created a Unify space, you must also connect a Salesforce CRM source, a data warehouse, and a Segment Profiles destination to your Unify space to link your customers' data to Unified Profiles.

+> success ""
+> This section is about setting up a Salesforce source, RETL source, and a Segment Profiles destination to link to your Unify space.
+If you have an existing Segment Unify space with these connections that you'd like to use, proceed directly to [Step 3: Connect Flex to your Unify space](#step-3-connect-flex-to-your-unify-space).

 ### Set up Salesforce
 1. From the [catalog page in your workspace](https://app.segment.com/goto-my-workspace/sources/catalog/salesforce){:target="_blank"}, select the Salesforce source and click **Add Source**.